Ainara12/Programing-Scripting-problems/README.md

 With this task the goal was to create a program that would confirm if the current day is weekday or weekend.
 For this task I imported *datetime* module in order to convert dates in date objects.
-The works for this code are well explained within *Weekday.py* but basically we are using a *if* statement to advise different message outputs depending on wether the current day is between 0 ( Monday) and 4 (Friday)or else is greater than 5 which implies it is Saturday(5) or Sunday (6)
+The works for this code are well explained within *Weekday.py* but basically we are using a *if* statement to advise different message outputs depending on whether the current day is between 0 ( Monday) and 4 (Friday)or else is greater than 5 which implies it is Saturday(5) or Sunday (6)

 **References**
 https://stackoverflow.com/questions/29384696/how-to-find-current-day-is-weekday-or-weekends-in-python